trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

   creditlink:
 published: false
 ---

+> This is an updated version of a [post](http://luisdva.github.io/rstats/dog-tree/){:target="_blank"} from May 2017.
+I updated the code to keep up with updates in some packages, replaced all the functions from the **apply** family with **map** functions from the purrr package, replaced the figures with high-res versions, and added more detailed code annotations.

 >The function for adding dog images next to any plot object is in the Gist at the end of this post.

 A recent [study](<http://www.cell.com/cell-reports/abstract/S2211-1247(17)30456-4>){:target="_blank"} led by Heidi Parker produced some very interesting results about the origin of different dogs breeds, and how desirable traits from certain breeds have been bred into others.
 Read more about it [here](http://www.sciencemag.org/news/2017/04/where-did-your-dog-come-new-tree-breeds-may-hold-answer?utm_source=newsfromscience&utm_medium=twitter&utm_campaign=dogbreeds-12632){:target="_blank"}.
 This dog breed genome paper had a very pretty figure showing the relationship between 161 breeds.
 Fortunately, the authors made their phylogeny available.
 Supplementary dataset S2 provides a bootstrapped consensus cladogram built using genomic distances for over 1300 individuals.
 Having access to these data led to yet another dog-themed and R-themed post.